ludwig-ai/ludwig/README.md

 Ludwig is a data-centric deep learning framework that allows users to train and test deep learning models by specifying a declarative configuration tht matches the schema of the data.
 It is built on top of PyTorch.

-To train a model you need to provide is a file containing your data, a list of columns to use as inputs, and a list of columns to use as outputs, Ludwig will do the rest.
+To train a model all you need to provide is a file containing your data, a list of columns to use as inputs, and a list of columns to use as outputs, Ludwig will do the rest.
 Simple commands can be used to train models both locally and in a distributed way, and to use them to predict new data.

 A programmatic API is also available to use Ludwig from Python.